jentriphony/react_1/README.md

 # react_1
 interaction_2_components
-comment
+\ncomment\n
-this repository contains a React frontend web application, which provides user interface for managing a list of expenses
+this repository contains a React frontend web application, which provides user interface for managing a list of expenses visually